 NFCB is based in Colorado, and assists CCM in developing research for media directories, creating local and regional networks and co-hosting convenings with local journalists, entrepreneurs, funders and community organizers.
 CCM amplifies the work of NFCB through its national network and newsletter, and connects its leadership and members with valuable resources.

-CCM launched the Border Project with journalist Claudia Tristán, who will be developing a network of community media outlets reporting along the southern U.S. border, based in El Paso, Texas.
+CCM launched the Border Project to develop a network of community media outlets reporting along the southern U.S. border, based in El Paso, Texas.
 The project will explore three possible programs: a collaborative reporting fellowship, a digital transformation program, and an audience engagement program.

 In addition, CCM is exploring a partnership with nationally renowned First Amendment lawyers to offer free legal consultation and support to the outlets that are part of this network.